develprr/metamatic-framework/README.md

 In React, it's not allowed to set state of an unmounted component.
 If you don't disconnect a React component from MetaStore upon unmounting, the listener function won't die along with the component but it will instead be "kicking a dead body" when it receives an event.
 And that will cause an error.

-## Disconnection Components from MetaStore
+## Disconnecting Components from MetaStore

 Disconnecting a component from MetaStore upon unmounting: